 An effective health care system generates an active supply of health care providers, and active supply in turn generates active demand from patients or users of health care services.

 Thanks to provincial laws in Ontario, we have the right, as Francophones, to use the French language in :

-- legislative and governmental institutions
+- Legislative and governmental institutions

-- government or para governmental agencies
+- Government or para-governmental agencies

-Why request health services in French?
+Why ask for health services in French?

 Research has shown that difficulties in communicating effectively with a health care professional *:

-- create barriers to access to care;
+- Create barriers to access to care;

-- decrease the likelihood of adequate follow-up.
+- Decrease the likelihood of adequate follow-up.

 Who can request services in French?

-- Hospital environments
+- Hospital settings

-- Community support services
+- Community Support Services

-- Mental health and addiction agencies – for children, youth and adults
+- Mental Health and Addiction Agencies – for children, youth and adults

-- Community health centers
+- Community health centres